-This family favorite Peach Raspberry Pie Recipe is dolled up with a decorative crust.
-The combination of fruit is what makes this Lattice Topped Peach Raspberry Pie so exquisite!
+This family favorite Raspberry Peach Pie Recipe is dolled up with a decorative crust.
+The combination of fruit plus the Lattice Pie Crust is what makes this pie so exquisite!
+This homemade pie will rival what your grandmother made, simple old-fashioned deliciousness!

 With sweet. juicy summer peaches and ripe raspberries providing a tantalizing balance of sweet and tart, there is a magical nature to every bite.
 A peach raspberry pie is summer at its best!